Untie Knots, Weave Connections

 In his analysis of the considerable social importance of the mass media, Marshall McLuhan observes that the content of the medium, whatever it is, is already another medium.
 Therefore, the content of writing is… speech.
 Without ever having met in real life, Amina Agueznay (Morocco) and Janna Syvänoja (Finland) appropriate natural materials — one wool, the other paper — as the support and the common thread of a subtle dialogue North/North which reflect their own personal experiences of the poetics of space.
 Responding to each other mainly through a color scheme reminiscent of Northern forests, the works of Agueznay (Instant – Moments, 2020) and Syvänoja (Hidden Homes, 2020) play with speech and texture – here, the medium itself is the message.
 The works share, transmit and build strong connections while blurring the distinction between metaphorical and literal weaving (2): the act of weaving is the knot passing from one world to another, from traditional to contemporary, from past to present.

 To weave connections between times and customs, architecture and its context, memory and creation, between craft and innovation — these are the ways of this exhibition that invites the artists to the task of reimaging, remapping and rewriting.
-A Moroccan proverb says, “Some learn by pain and sorrow, others by joy and laughter; so it is written.”
-Undo knots, Weave Connections offers a multitude of lessons on nature and human beings for our learning.
+A Moroccan proverb says, “Some will learn through pain and sorrow, others through joy and laughter, so it is written.”
+Untie knots, Weave Connections offers a multitude of lessons on nature and human beings for our learning.

 1. Yves Duteil, from the song “Tisserand”, album J’attends, EMI Group, 1976.